💨

 What type of dryer is needed for instrument air?

-For the ISA 7.0.01 required dewpoint of -40 deg F, a desiccant (regenerative) dryer is required.
-Refrigerated dryers only achieve +35 to +40 deg F dewpoint.
+To reach a -40 deg F design dew point (the common ISA 7.0.01 target for outdoor service), a desiccant (regenerative) dryer is required.
+Refrigerated dryers only achieve about +35 to +50 deg F dew point.
 Membrane dryers are suitable for smaller systems under 100 scfm.
-Desiccant dryers use 15% purge air allowance for regeneration.
+Desiccant dryers use a ~15% purge air allowance for regeneration.